 How do people catch this disease?

-The Neisseria meningitidis germ is usually spread through close, personal or prolonged contact with respiratory or oral secretions.
+The Neisseria meningitidis bacterium is usually spread through close, personal or prolonged contact with respiratory or oral secretions.
 Unlike a cold or the flu, the bacteria that cause meningitis cannot be spread by casual contact or by breathing the air where an infected person has been.
 Prolonged, direct exposure and household contacts are risk.

 What can be done to prevent this disease?